-Cost sharing for covered services applies toward the annual out-of-pocket maximum.
+Cost sharing for covered services applies toward the annual out-ofpocket maximum.

-Per admission you pay In- and Out-of-Network
+Per admission you pay

 Except in an emergency, your doctor must tell the plan you are going to be admitted to the hospital.

 In-Network services may require that your provider get prior authorization (approval in advance).
 Please have your provider contact the plan for more details.